zhangyazhong/verdictdb/README.md

 ## How to Install

+### Requirements
+Before you can install and run Verdict, the following requirements should be installed:
+- JDK 1.7+
+- One of the supported DBMSs (Hive or Impala)

-To install verdict you need to first clone the repository and build the project:
+To install verdict you need to first clone the repository and build the project using SBT as follows. (

 ```
 git clone https://github.com/mozafari/verdict.git